-When those events occur, they will appear on Events & Reports > Events > System Events.
-Logs will be kept until they meet maximum log age criteria, which varies by Deep Security Manager platform.
+When those events occur, they appear on Events & Reports > Events > System Events.
+Logs are kept until they meet maximum log age criteria.
 For details, see Event collection in Deep Security.Events that appear on Computers > Details > Application Control > Events are not configured here.
 They are always logged.

 If you use an external SIEM, you may need to load the list of possible application control event logs, and indicate what action to take.
 For a list of application control events, see System events.

-When alerts are enabled for application control events, any software change that the application control engine detects and any software that it blocks from executing will appear in the Alerts tab.
-If you have enabled the Alert Status widget, application control alerts will also appear on your dashboard.
+When alerts are enabled for application control events, any software change that the application control engine detects and any software that it blocks from executing appear in the Alerts tab.
+If you have enabled the Alert Status widget, application control alerts also appear on your dashboard.